 Hunching down unnaturally as if attempting to hide from someone, Joe has awkwardly nestled his body in the gardening section, behind hoses and pesticides and a storage shed facade.
 "The stress these events offer can cause one to deviate from a perfect plan... and fuck everything up.
 Stay aware."
-The earlier words from his "boss" reverberate through his ears.
+The earlier words from his "boss" reverberate through his ears with perfect clarity.

 Not far away, Scott Miller is also contorted in hiding.
 Scott is even taller than Joe, making this feat particularly difficult.
 He's also the senior by thirteen years.
 Scott leans forward, tightly holding a .38 caliber revolver to his chest.
 The tips of his fingers meet the grooves of his wedding ring as he does this, sending a wave of shock through his body.
 He leans forward even further, pressing his lips, trying to detect any movement whatsoever.

 He’s strategically placed between bathroom supplies and the cleaning product aisles.
 Scott has given himself plenty of room to move around without detection.
 He can roam if hunching gets too hard on his tall body or his legs get too restless.
 And most importantly, he has a perfect vision of the large store interior.